Clemapfel/Mousetrap.jl/docs/src/01_manual/10_theme_customization.md

 Where `value` is the animations output value.
 By default, this will be in `[0, 1]`, though we can freely choose the upper and lower bound using [`set_lower!`](@ref) and [`set_upper!`](@ref).
 Once the animation is finished, the callback registered using [`on_done!`](@ref) is invoked.

-Since a widgets' opacity is already in `[0, 1]`, we can use the animations value directly:
+Since a widget's opacity is already in `[0, 1]`, we can use the animations value directly:

 ```julia
 to_animate = Button(Label("Fade Out"))